 There’s been no substitute for hands on experience in my case.
 Keen to produce some engaging photography content to share here on my blog, I threw myself head first into photography guides and forum discussions and I’m pleased to say that the experience has taught me a thing or two about shooting in RAW.

 Want to turn your hand to DSLR photography but don’t know where to start?
+Buying a travel camera for backpacking?
 Here’s my guide to five no-nonsense techniques that will make you a better travel photographer. techniques that will make you a better travel photographer

 USE MANUAL EXPOSURE